For better quality and durability

 What is Rhodium Plated Sterling Silver?

-Rhodium plated silver is sterling silver coated in rhodium to make it whiter and brighter.
+Sterling silver coated with rhodium makes the piece whiter and brighter.
 Silver is a softer metal, so rhodium protects it from scratches or wear.
-Solid silver is too soft to be fashioned into jewellery, so it contains 92.5% silver and 7.5% of other metals like copper.
+Solid silver is too soft to be made into jewelry, so it contains 92.5% silver and 7.5% other metals such as copper.
 The traces of copper in sterling silver cause tarnishing.
-Adding rhodium plating prevents this from happening.
+An addition of rhodium plating prevents this from happening.